-India has always been known as the ‘Land of Spices and Flavors’ since ancient times and what more can describe the spices and the flavors than the various curries prepared in Indian cuisine.
-It is known that every Indian state has its own curry specialty, with its own unique taste and flavor.
-We will be showing few curries which will add more flavor to your meal and make it more delicious to taste and also show your culinary skills to guests.
+India has always been known as the ‘Land of Spices and Flavors’ since ancient times and what more can describe the spices and the flavours than the various curries prepared in Indian cuisine.
+It is known that every Indian state has its own curry speciality, with its own unique taste and flavour.
+We will be showing few curries which will add more flavour to your meal and make it more delicious to taste and also show your culinary skills to guests.

-We start with the all-time favorite ‘Butter Chicken’.
-Apparently this authentic Punjabi dish is slow cooked with leftover Chicken tandoori, yogurt and lot of butter making it a very thick and creamy curry.
+We start with the all-time favourite ‘Butter Chicken’.
+Apparently, this authentic Punjabi dish is slow cooked with leftover Chicken tandoori, yoghurt and lot of butter making it a very thick and creamy curry.
 However, we will take a less time consuming yet tasty method to make the same.

 We need the following ingredients to make our Butter Chicken:

 800 gms Chicken (preferably boneless), 1 tablespoon lemon juice, 1 teaspoon Kashmiri Red Chili Powder, 2 tablespoons Butter and Salt to taste.